-Abravanel’s rescue of the Arzilian Jewish slaves stand in sharp contrast with the offering of black slave to Yehiel.
-This contrast, however, does not feature as a contraction.
-On the contrary, it infuses in the Hebrew epistle a deep feeling of proud, as it mixes with Jewish capacity to intervene in a Royal diplomatic mission to the Pope.
-It imbues the author, a Court Jew and Merchant, his Jewish elitist entourage and more broadly the entire Jewish diaspora, with a sense of value.
-The individual and collective elitism of the Abravanels and other similar Jewish merchant families in Lisbon was built on a complex association with the Court and the leading international trading families of the city.
-This elitism could benefit the entire Portuguese Jewish community as shown by the Jewish instrumentalization of a Royal Ambassador like Teixeira.
-It could also help the Arzilian Jews as evidenced by their ransoming.
-Their liberation and its narration in the Hebrew epistle marked a clear distinction between the lot of Jews and the destiny of Moors and black slaves.
-This sense of relative superiority is developed in Abravanel’s letter in complex association with Portuguese new expansionist policy.
-Yet the interaction of Jews and Christians in Portuguese maritime expeditions is but an aspect which must be completed by the fragilization of the Jewish communities in 15th century Merinid Muslim Maghreb.
+Abravanel’s rescue of the Arzilian Jewish slaves contrasts sharply with his gift of a black slave to Yehiel.
+This contrast, however, does not feature as a contradiction.
+On the contrary, Abravanel’s Hebrew epistle is infused with a deep sense of pride at the Jewish ability to intervene in a royal diplomatic mission to the Pope.
+It imbues the author, a court Jew and merchant, his Jewish elitist entourage—and more broadly the entire Jewish diaspora—with a sense of value.
+The individual and collective elitism of the Abravanels and other Jewish merchant families in Lisbon was built upon a complex relationship with the court and the leading international trading families operating within the city.
+This elitism could benefit the entire Portuguese Jewish community as demonstrated by the Jewish recruitment of a royal ambassador like Teixeira.
+It could also help the Arzilian Jews as demonstrated by the efforts expended in ransoming them.
+The narration of this act of liberation clearly distinguishes between the fates of the Jews and the fates of the Moors and black slaves.
+This sense of relative superiority is developed in Abravanel’s letter into a complex notion of collaboration with the new expansionist policies of the Portuguese.
+Yet the participation of Jews and Christians in Portuguese maritime expeditions comes at the expense of the Jewish communities in the fifteenth century Merinid-Muslim Maghreb.

-In the aftermath of Portuguese failed assault on Tangier in 1437, the tomb of Idris, a scion of Prophet Muhammad and founder of Fez was rediscovered by the shurafa or religious charismatic leaders of the city.
-Their discovery unfolded into a manifestation of religious Muslim fervor resulting in an assault of the mob on the Jewish community.
-The Jews who survived these riots were thereafter forced to transfer their residence from the old city to the mellah, the Jewish quarter in the new city of Fez.
+In the aftermath of the failed Portuguese assault on Tangier in 1437, the tomb of Idris—a scion of the Prophet Muhammad and founder of Fez—was rediscovered by the shurafa, the charismatic, religious leaders of the city.
+This discovery sparked religious Muslim fervor resulting in a mob assaulting the Jewish community.
+The Jews who survived these riots were subsequently forced to transfer their residence from the old city to the mellah, the Jewish quarter in the new city of Fez.
 In those years (1437-1443), the Portuguese Infante Dom Fernando was held prisoner in the city.
-The Crónica do Infanto-Santo D. Fernando written by his fellow captive João Álvares refers to a Jew, “meestre Josep” in his entourage who played a central role as a messenger between the Merinid Sultan, the Infanto and Portuguese officials.
-This was not the only Jew in his following.
-The will that Dom Fernando wrote before leaving Portugal in 1437 refers to another Portuguese Jew: the father of Isaac Abravanel, who gave him a loan of 52000 reis brancos (Braunel Judeo morador em Lisboa sincoenta e dous reis brancos que me emprestou).
+The Crónica do Infanto-Santo D. Fernando written by his fellow captive João Álvares refers to a Jew in his entourage, a certain “meestre Josep,” who played a central role as a messenger between the Merinid Sultan, the Infanto, and Portuguese officials.
+He was, however, not the only Jew in the prince’s entourage.
+In Dom Fernando’s will, written before his departure from Portugal in 1437, another Portuguese Jew is referred to: the father of Isaac Abravanel, who granted him a loan of 52,000 reis brancos (Braunel Judeo morador em Lisboa sincoenta e dous reis brancos que me emprestou).